Louis MacNeice is buried in the Church of Ireland Church, Carrowdore, Co.Down, Northern

 Photographs by Bill

-was overshadowed by his friend W.H.
-Auden.
+overshadowed by that of Auden.

 liked to celebrate, what he called, 'the drunkenness of things being various' (a